Tower of Refuge: Additional historical information

 Isle of Man Steam Packet Company vessel RMS Mona aground on the Conister Rock.
 Note the whitewashed seaward side of the tower, supposed to make it more visible to shipping.

 Despite the construction of the tower, the Conister Rock has continued to be a potential hazard to shipping using the Port of Douglas.
 In 1867 the schooner Thomas Parker was driven onto the rock in a storm.
 Another incident occurred on 2 July 1930, when the Isle of Man Steam Packet Company vessel RMS Mona ran ashore on the Conister Rock.
 At the time the seaward side of the tower was coated in whitewash, and in view of the accident the outer face of the Victoria Pier was also painted white in order to make it more distinctive.

 The Conister Rock has always been accessible from Douglas shore during periods of low water on spring tides, although the walk to the tower could be somewhat perilous.
-During work undertaken on the tower in the early 2000s, a makeshift causway was constructed to enable plant machinery to access the rock.
+During work undertaken on the tower in the early 2000s, a makeshift causeway was constructed to enable plant machinery to access the rock.
 This has improved access to the Tower of Refuge and has led to a series of community walks to the tower, organised by Douglas Town Center Management to raise money for the RNLI.

 Today the Tower of Refuge and St Mary's Isle remains in the custodianship of the Royal National Lifeboat Institution.